Kidwelly castle was founded in the Welsh commote of Cedweli

 Within this outer enceinte was a rectangular inner ward with a 70' high

-tower in each corner.
+tower at each corner.
 Strangely all four of these towers are

 of unique design.
-The two to the east are slightly smaller
+The 2 to the east are slightly smaller

-than the western two and are set at odd angles to the enceinte as if
+than the western 2 and are set at odd angles to the enceinte as if

 not quite a part of it.
-In some ways this is similar to the two round towers at Laugharne, which are traditionally dated to the early thirteenth century.
-The SE tower at Kidwelly is also offset slightly
+In some ways this is similar to the 2 round towers at Laugharne, which are traditionally dated to the early thirteenth century.
+The south-east tower at Kidwelly is also offset slightly

 to the west, possibly to allow more room for the unique polygonal